-All enthusiasts of the academic side of life definitely have one thing in common: they would all love to have the chance to study at one of these prestigious universities.
+All enthusiasts of the academic side of life definitely have one thing in common.
+They would all love to have the chance to study at one of these prestigious universities.
 However, only certain elites have access to these institutes that are constantly being ranked by famous publications as the best in the world.
+These academic powerhouses have an unmatchable reputation.
+They’ve nurtured world leaders, produced groundbreaking research, and helped to shape the world we live in.
 Check out our list of 10 most prestigious universities in the world:

 10 – Columbia University

 Columbia University is an Ivy League university, based in New York City.
-It is a very old and prestigious university, established in 1754 by George II of Britain under the name of King’s College.
+It is a very old and prestigious university.
+And it is established in 1754 by George II of Britain under the name of King’s College.
 Columbia is one of the 14 founding members of the Association of American Universities, and was the first school in the United States to grant the M.D. degree.
 20 living billionaires, 29 heads of state, and 100 Nobel Prize laureates have been students of Colombia University.
+It motto is “In Thy light shall we see light”.

 09 – California Institute of Technology

 The California Institute of Technology (Caltech) is a private university, situated in Pasadena, California.
-With a great emphasis on science, the university attracted numerous famous scientists such as George Ellery Hale, Arthur Amos Noyes, and Robert Andrews Millikan.
-The University is one of the few in the US which is mainly focused on the instruction of technical arts and applied sciences.
+With a great emphasis on science, the university attracted numerous famous scientists.
+For example, George Ellery Hale, Arthur Amos Noyes, and Robert Andrews Millikan.
+The University is one of the few in the US which is mainly famous with the instruction of technical arts and applied sciences.
 Despite its small size, 33 of its alumni and faculty have won 34 Nobel Prizes, 5 Field Medals and 6 Turing awards.

 08 – Yale University